Also, if you're an awesome poet and happen to be of the pro-creating sort, check out this publishing opportunity!

 · Childcare and domestic labor: Practices, issues and politics

-· Motherhood and ecofeminism, explorations of “
+· Motherhood and ecofeminism, explorations of “mother nature”

 · Mommy lit as its own brand of chick-lit and the new “dad” books